Boxing at the 2020 Summer Olympics – Women's featherweight

-The women's featherweight boxing event at the 2020 Summer Olympics is scheduled to take place between 24 July and 3 August 2021 at the Ryōgoku Kokugikan.
-20 boxers from 20 nations are expected to compete.
+The women's featherweight boxing event at the 2020 Summer Olympics took place from 24 July to 3 August 2021 at the Ryōgoku Kokugikan.
+20 boxers from 20 nations competed.

 Background

-This will be the debut appearance of the women's featherweight event.
+This was the debut appearance of the women's featherweight event.
 The previous women's tournaments in 2012 and 2016 skipped directly from flyweight (48–51 kg) to lightweight (57–60 kg).
-Featherweight fills some of that gap, at 54–57 kg.
+Featherweight, at 54–57 kg, fills some of that gap.

-Reigning World Champion Nesthy Petecio of the Philippines has qualified for the Games.
+Reigning World Champion winner Nesthy Petecio of the Philippines qualified for the Games.

 Qualification

 A National Olympic Committee (NOC) could enter only 1 qualified boxer in the weight class.
 There were 20 quota places available for the women's featherweight, allocated as follows: